 A newborn only needs a complete bath two or three times a week; any more than that can dry out sensitive new skin.
 He does, however, need a daily cleansing of the diaper area with a mild baby soap and plenty of clean water (not wipes).

 Until the umbilical cord stump falls off (sometime during the first two weeks), sponge baths are fine.
-And speaking of the bellybutton-to-be, it should be cleaned with rubbing alcohol at every diaper change until it’s completely healed.
+And speaking of the bellybutton-to-be, it should be kept clean until it’s completely healed.

 Some parents may be concerned about the tiny white spots, called milia, that often appear on a newborn baby’s face.
 More than half of all babies are born with them on the nose or cheeks, but this harmless condition usually disappears in the first weeks of life.